lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 .
 ```

-To compute the projections, we need to coordinate transform from the chosen view coordinates to
+To compute the projections, we need to transform from the chosen view coordinates to the canonical view
-the canonical view coordinates, apply the canonical projection, and then transform from the canonical clip coordinates
+coordinates, apply the canonical projection, and then transform from the canonical clip coordinates to the
-to the target clip coordinates.
+target clip coordinates.
 We can map any view coordinates to and clip coordinates using the same process.
-Each
-coordinate transformation is the product of an orthogonal transform and a change of orientation matrix.
-Let us
+Each coordinate transformation is the product of an orthogonal transform and a change of orientation matrix.
-calculate the perspective projection
+Let us calculate the perspective projection

 ```{math}
 M^{OpenGL}_{per,rh \rightarrow lh}